Amazfit Helio Ring review: I may never track my sleep with a smartwatch again

 Like many of the best smart rings, the Helio Ring can be used for activity tracking but is limited to just four sports modes and there’s no auto-detection for workouts.
 Instead, Amazfit intends for you to pair the Helio Ring with one of the brand's flagship smartwatches, like the Amazfit Balance, for monitoring physical activity.

-Unlike the popular Oura Ring gen 3, this first-generation smart ring requires no recurring subscription cost for its core features like keeping tabs on energy levels, sleep, stress, fitness recovery and menstrual health.
-However, unlike the Samsung Galaxy Ring, more advanced data and insights are behind a paywall.
+Unlike the popular Oura Ring, this first-generation smart ring requires no recurring subscription cost for features like keeping tabs on energy levels, sleep, stress, fitness recovery and menstrual health.
+This is the same approach Samsung took with the Galaxy Ring.

 A close up of the Amazfit Helio Ring on a user's finger against a colorful background